U.S. Department of State Foreign National Student Intern Program

 Internships for Canadian Citizens & Permanent Residents

-The U.S. Consulate General Vancouver is offering internships for students during the Summer 2022 semester (May to August) in the Public Affairs Section, the Political and Economic Affairs Section, and the Consular Section.
+The U.S. Consulate General Vancouver is offering internships for students during the Fall 2022 semester (September to December) in the Public Affairs Section, the Political and Economic Affairs Section, and the Consular Section.

 Open to: Non-U.S. Citizen Students.
 Candidates must be enrolled in a trade school, technical or vocational institute, college, university or comparable recognized educational institute and must have completed at least two years of university-level studies.